hbctraining/variant_analysis/lessons/alignment_file_processing.md

+# Learning objectives

+- Differentiate between query-sorted and coordinate-sorted alignment files
+- Describe and remove duplicatge reads
+- Process a raw SAM file for input into a BAM for GATK

 # Alignment file processing with `samtools` and `Picard`

 The processing of the alignment files (SAM/BAM files) can be done either with [`samtools`](https://github.com/samtools/samtools) or [`Picard`](https://broadinstitute.github.io/picard/) and they are for the most part interchangable.
 The arguments for either are below: